 When we discuss malicious files and malware infection, it important to mention the .SFX Self-Extracting archive files that were also used by major malware families to infect computers.
-The way they work is very similar to setup programs of Windows, primarily because these file types in particular archive the malicious payload of the virus and when they are executed, they can be manipulated to extract the payload automatically and quietly in the background.
+The way they work is very similar to set up programs of Windows, primarily because these file types in the particular archive the malicious payload of the virus and when they are executed, they can be manipulated to extract the payload automatically and quietly in the background.
 The more sophisticated .SFX files are even programmed by their code or the payload files they have extracted to be self-deleted after the operation is complete.

 .BAT Batch Files

 Even though these command-containing files are not met so often, they are one of the most widespread ones ever to be used, primarily because of the Windows Command Prompt and its impact on the computer.
 If properly manipulated, the batch files may insert administrative commands that can do a variety of malicious activities, varying from deleting files on your computer to connecting to third-party hosts and downloading malware directly on your computer.

 The DLL files are basically known as Dynamic Link Library files and they are often system files of Microsoft, but malware finds ways to slither its own, compromised version with malicious functions in the DLL file itself.
 This ultimately results in the malware starting to perform various different types of malicious activities, like delete Windows files, execute files as an administrator on the compromised computer and also perform different types of modifications in the Windows Registry Editor.
 This may result in DLL error messages to appear on your PC, but most viruses go through great extents to prevent those errors from being seen by the victim.

 .TMP Temporary Files